labinhood/serverless-aws-good-practices/README.md

 #### Plugin's Custom Variables

-The plugin also adds a couple of custom variables to the Serverless Framework that help in the standarization of resource naming.
+The plugin also adds a couple of custom variables that can help in the standarization of resource naming.

 What we observed when naming resources, is that concatenating manually by our team was error prone, for example, someone might start with the service name, and another team member might do stage name first, etc.; we added the following custom variables to make this simpler and ensure consistency, so feel free to use them anywhere in your configuration if useful: